 EAGLE RIVER - Every year, a Christmas tree from Wisconsin helps brighten the Capitol rotunda in Madison.

-The Governor officially lit this years tree, which is from Eagle River, Friday.
+The governor officially lit this year's tree, which came from Eagle River, Friday.

 "It's really just fun for me to entertain.
 Music's really fun for me.
 It's just a blast doing it," said McCanles.